-Service is another area of interest.
+Service is another of interest.
 Rockwell Automation Inc.'s FactoryTalk Analytics for Devices application features the Shelby bot, which is based on Microsoft's Cortana and allows users to access device health and diagnostics through voice commands.
 Such tools can be enhanced to provide just-in-time diagnostics, helping a tech repair a faulty device faster.

 Jay Kim, chief strategy officer at Upskill, said the company's Skylight product tackles efficiencies beyond good diagnostics.
 Jabil Circuit Inc., a manufacturing services company, uses Upskill's technology to monitor IoT-enabled production machines.
 "Technicians get real-time data and charts covering machine state, state of shift, yield for each line and other mission-critical information," Kim said.
 "When errors or outages happen, Skylight notifies the technician automatically and in real time with details about the errors and the machines affected.
 If the issues are complex, the technicians use Skylight to call for help and stream their view of the situation to experts across the plant or hundreds of miles away."

-The first steps in a long journey
+The steps in a long journey

 While the potential uses for augmented reality and virtual reality extend beyond the imagination, this market is at an early stage of development.
 The next 12 months will bring plenty of pilots, but most companies will not deploy production systems for three to five years, said Mark Hung, research vice president at Gartner.

 Why the long wait?
-Vendors need to put new hardware, networking and software infrastructures in place.
+Vendors need to put hardware, networking and software infrastructures in place.
 Most implementations today do not necessarily provide fully immersive experiences, largely because the ecosystem is at such an early stage of development, Kim said.